 Why You Should Go

 - An experience for all ages.
-Since strawberry picking is a fairly easy task, the youngest and oldest members of your family can be involved with every step.
-This allows an opportunity for the family to learn from one another and for children to learn a bit of teamwork.
+Since strawberry picking is fairly easy, the youngest and oldest members of your family can be involved with every step.
+This is a great opportunity for you to learn from each other and collaborate.
 Children who are exposed to teamwork more often have stronger communication skills.

 - A chance to learn something new.
-Not only does strawberry picking offer a unique outdoor activity, it gives your family an opportunity to learn about where your food comes from and how to make healthier eating decisions.
+This is a fun way to learn about where your food comes from and how to make healthier eating decisions.
 Children can see what happens with their food before you buy it at the grocery store.
 The farm workers will also educate you and your family on how to know when the fruit is ready to be picked.
 For strawberries, this is when the entire fruit is a bright red color.
 Strawberries with a green tip still need more time to grow.

 - Michigan strawberries are delicious.
 You can eat them by themselves, or make fun recipes like our delicious cucumber and strawberry salad.
 Not only do they taste great, but they also work to boost your immune system, prevent heart disease and lower the risk of arthritis and cancer.
 Most farms encourage you to eat some berries while you pick as well.

 Tips For When You Go